Paladin

 Epic Level Paladin: Improved Divine Sense

-You can't be Surprised by creatures you sense with your Divine Sense, and you have Advantage on initiative when at least one hostile creature of those types is present in the combat.
+21st-level Paladin feature You can't be Surprised by creatures you sense with your Divine Sense, and you have Advantage on Initiative Rolls when at least one hostile creature of those types is present in the combat.

 Additionally, you can activate your Divine Sense as a Bonus Action, and your enhanced Divine Sense lasts for 1 minute.
 During this time, you know if you hear a lie told by a creature you can sense with your Divine Sense.